WHAT TO EXPECT FROM YOUR SESSION, AND HOW TO PREPARE.

 Is Float North wheelchair accessible?

 Parking: Park in the “Reserved Parking” spot next to the parking garage entrance or park in the parking garage and use the elevator to come up to the main level.
-There is a long hallway that goes through the building that puts you out at our front door.
-Give us a call if you have questions about parking.
-503-659-1212
+There is a long hallway that goes through the building that leads to our front door.

 Massage: We have an electric massage table that can be lowered to 17″ off the ground to allow an easy transfer from wheelchair to massage table.